fominapps-create/Photo-Organizer-Flutter/python-server/OCR_ENHANCEMENT.md

-# OCR Enhancement for Screenshot Detection
+n# OCR Enhancement for Screenshot Detection

 ## Overview
 The OCR enhancement module (`ocr_enhancement.py`) adds game-specific and app-specific detection to screenshot classifications.
 When a screenshot is detected by CLIP, OCR can identify the exact game or app from text visible in the image.